letsdodigital/coding-hands-on/dair/learning_outcomes.md

 By the end of the seminar, clinicains should be able to:
 - Know the overall aims and philosophy of the course
-- Know the layout of documentation and how to use it
+- Know the layout of documentation and how to use it (LL3)
-- Know what StackOverflow is and when to use it
+- Know what StackOverflow is and when to use it (LL3)
+- Understand the CSV format (LL2)
+- Understand what constitutes "machine readable" data and what considerations clinicians must make to maximise this (LL4)

 ## Workshop

 By the end of the workshop, clinicians should be able to:
 - Understand the basics of NumPy and Pandas - TODO elaborate
+- Understand how to convert data to a NumPy array (LL1)
+- Open a CSV file into pandas (LL1)
+- Extract row and column information using pandas (LL1)
+- Search a column for a string (LL1)
+- Perform basic excel maths on array E.g. averaging (LL1)
+- *TODO*

 # Session 2 - Datasets and Python